History of the New York Giants (1994–present)

-The New York Giants, an American football team which currently plays in the NFL's National Football Conference, have qualified for the postseason seven times since 1994.
+The New York Giants, an American football team which currently plays in the NFL's National Football Conference, have qualified for the postseason ten times since 1994.
 With the retirement of Phil Simms and Lawrence Taylor—two of the most important figures in franchise history—after the 1993 season, the Giants entered a new era.

 After a successful 1993 season, the Giants struggled under head coach Dan Reeves, and failed to reach the playoffs for three consecutive seasons.
 With the hiring of Jim Fassel as the team's new head coach in 1997, the Giants fortunes improved and they made the playoffs several times.
 Led by free agent acquisition quarterback Kerry Collins, the Fassel era included an appearance in Super Bowl XXXV, where they lost to the Baltimore Ravens.
 Although there was success, the Fassel era was also marked by inconsistency, and he was fired after the 2003 season.

 Fassel was replaced by Tom Coughlin who served as head coach from 2004 to 2015.
 The Giants acquired quarterback Eli Manning via a draft day trade from the San Diego Chargers.
-Manning had been the quarterback at University of Mississippi, and was the first pick in the 2004 NFL Draft.
+Manning had been the quarterback at University of Mississippi, and was the first pick in the 2004 NFL draft.
 During this period standout Giants players include defensive end Michael Strahan, who set the NFL single season record in sacks in 2001, and running back Tiki Barber, who set a team record in rushing yards in 2005.
 The Giants made the playoffs four consecutive seasons, from 2005 to 2008 (including a Super Bowl victory during the 2007 season), but missed the playoffs in 2009 and 2010.